-Lei et al. (2013) used data from a multicenter phase II non-randomized clinical trial (NCT01185145, still ongoing) to provide a four-year clinical update.
-This study's final study protocol included patients age 40 and older with stage 0/I ductal carcinoma in situ (DCIS) breast cancer and negative margins ≥ 0.2 cm.
-Patients were treated with APBI using IMRT.
-Outcomes of interest included treatment efficacy, pain, cosmesis and treatment-related toxicity and were evaluated at 4-6 weeks after treatment and every 3-4 months up to 4 years.
-The final analysis included 136 patients with a median follow-up period of 53.1 months (range 8.9-83.2).
-At 4 years, the Kaplan-Meier estimates were 0.7% for ipsilateral breast tumor recurrences, 0% for contralateral breast failure, 0.9% for distal failure, 96.8% for OS and 100% for cancer-specific survival.
-At last follow-up, 97.0% of patients rated breast pain as none/mild and 88.2% rated cosmesis as excellent/good.
+Lei et al. (2013) used data from a multicenter phase II non-randomized clinical trial (NCT01185145) to provide a four-year clinical update.
+This study's final study protocol included participants aged 40 and older with stage 0/I ductal carcinoma in situ (DCIS) breast cancer and negative margins ≥ 0.2 cm.
+Participants were treated with APBI using IMRT.
+Outcomes of interest included treatment efficacy, pain, cosmesis and treatment-related toxicity and were evaluated at four to six weeks after treatment and every three to four months up to four years.
+The final analysis included 136 participants with a median follow-up period of 53.1 months (range 8.9-83.2).
+At four years, the Kaplan-Meier estimates were 0.7% for ipsilateral breast tumor recurrences, 0% for contralateral breast failure, 0.9% for distal failure, 96.8% for OS and 100% for cancerspecific survival.
+At last follow-up, 97.0% of participants rated breast pain as none/mild and 88.2% rated cosmesis as excellent/good.
 Toxicities were mild (1.4%) edema, and mild (2.2%) or moderate (1.4%) telangiectasia.
-The authors concluded that 4-year results of APBI-IMRT demonstrate excellent LC, survival, cosmetic results and toxicity profile, and warrants further investigation.
+The authors concluded that four-year results of APBI-IMRT demonstrate excellent LC, survival, cosmetic results, and toxicity profile, and warrants further investigation.

-Donovan et al. (2007) conducted a prospective, multicenter, phase III randomized clinical trial to compare 3D-IMRT and standard two-dimensional 2D radiotherapy with wedge compensators to evaluate late AEs and QOL among patients with early breast cancer (T1-3a N0-1 M0) and judged to be at higher-than-average risk of radiation-induced normal tissue changes by virtue of breast size and/or breast shape.
-All enrolled patients (n = 306, 156 received Standard 2D and 150 received 3D-IMRT) received whole breast RT as 50 Gy in 25 fractions over 5 weeks and a boost of 10 Gy in 5 fractions to the 90% isodose (11.1 By to 100%) in 5 fractions.
+Donovan et al. (2007) conducted a prospective, multicenter, phase III randomized clinical trial to compare 3D-IMRT and standard two-dimensional (2D) RT with wedge compensators to evaluate late AEs and QOL among individuals with early breast cancer (T1 - 3a N0-1 M0) and judged to be at higher-than-average risk of radiation-induced normal tissue changes by virtue of breast size and/or breast shape.
+All enrolled participants (N = 306, 156 received standard 2D and 150 received 3D-IMRT) received whole breast RT as 50 Gy in 25 fractions over five weeks and a boost of 10 Gy in five fractions to the 90% isodose (11.1 By to 100%) in five fractions.
 The primary endpoint was change in breast appearance (scored from serial photographs), secondary endpoints included self-assessed breast discomfort and hardness, and QOL.
-At 5 years, 240 patients (122 received standard 2D and 118 received 3D-IMRT) completed photograph compliance.
-Patients treated with standard 2D RT were more likely to have a breast appearance change than patients treated with IMRT (OR 1.7; 95% CI 1.2-2.5; p 0.008).
-Significantly fewer patients who received 3D-IMRT developed clinician assessed palpable induration in the center of the breast (p = 0.02), pectoral fold (p = 0.006), inflammatory fold (p = 0.009) and at the boost site (p < 0.001).
-There was no significant differences in patient reported breast discomfort, hardness or QOL between the arms.
+At five years, 240 participants (122 received Standard 2D and 118 received 3D-IMRT) completed photograph compliance.
+Participants treated with standard 2D RT were more likely to have a breast appearance change than participants treated with IMRT (OR 1.7; 95% Cl 1.2-2.5; P 0.008).
+Significantly fewer participants who received 3D-IMRT developed clinician assessed palpable induration in the center of the breast (P = 0.02), pectoral fold (P = 0.006), inflammatory fold (P = 0.009) and at the boost site (P < 0.001).
+There was no significant differences in participant reported breast discomfort, hardness or QOL between the arms.
 The authors concluded that use of 3D-IMRT reduces late radiation AEs.

 NCCN guidelines for breast cancer state that greater target dose homogeneity and sparing of normal tissues can be accomplished using compensators such as wedges, forward planning using segments and IMRT.
-Respiratory control techniques including deep inspiration breath-hold and prone positioning may be used to try to further reduce dose to adjacent normal tissues, particularly the heart and lungs (NCCN, 2023).
+Respiratory control techniques including DIBH and prone positioning may be used to try to further reduce dose to adjacent normal tissues, particularly the heart and lungs (NCCN, 2024).